 - Acquire the investment property

-- Manages the property
+- plays the property manager role

 Not only does the sponsor invest their time, they also invest their money.
 Typically this amount can range from 5-20% of the total equity capital for the real estate investment.